Montserrat is a beautiful mountain 60 Kms (37 Miles) from Barcelona, on top of which sits the gorgeous Montserrat Monastery.

 Slope: 320 meters (1050 feet)

-This is the most difficult of all hiking trails in Montserrat, and once again starts from Sant Joan station.
+This course is the most difficult of all hiking trails in Montserrat and starts from Sant Joan station.

 This hiking route takes you via Sant Jeroni and Flat of Els Ocells and eventually to the highest point on Montserrat mountain.

-From the top, you get some of the most beautiful views of Montserrat Natural park and Catalonia itself.
+You get some of the most beautiful views of Montserrat Natural park and Catalonia itself from the top.

 However, this hike’s difficulty level is high, so set out only if you have hiked before.